matardy/python_automation_cpp/README.md

 I came up with an elegant solution, when I compiled my programs, this executable files will go to a folder /bin and then I can add /bin in .gitignore and problem solved!

 ## Extras:
-Alse this code give you beatifully colored message in your consolo, telling you if there are sort of mistakes or typos.
+This code give you beatifully colored message in your console, telling you if there are sort of mistakes or typos.

 <a href="https://ibb.co/y63QJfB"><img src="https://i.ibb.co/N94yzVn/Screen-Shot-2021-10-28-at-14-17-09.png" alt="Screen-Shot-2021-10-28-at-14-17-09" border="0"></a>
 <a href="https://ibb.co/Z14mx0z"><img src="https://i.ibb.co/0V4trxy/Screen-Shot-2021-10-28-at-14-17-31.png" alt="Screen-Shot-2021-10-28-at-14-17-31" border="0"></a>